mixio/tlborm/text/pim-README.md

 > **Aside**: Yes, this *does* mean we're defining a different `Recurrence` struct and its implementation for each macro invocation.
 Most of this will optimise away in the final binary, with some judicious use of `#[inline]` attributes.

 It's also useful to check your expansion as you're writing it.
 If you see anything in the expansion that needs to vary with the invocation, but *isn't* in the actual macro syntax, you should work out where to introduce it.
-In this case, we've added `u64`, but that's not neccesarily what the user wants, nor is it in the macro syntax.
+In this case, we've added `u64`, but that's not necessarily what the user wants, nor is it in the macro syntax.
 So let's fix that.

 ```rust
 macro_rules! recurrence {